janpreet/kado/README.md

 ## Introduction

-Kado is a powerful and flexible tool designed to streamline the management of infrastructure configurations through a modular and declarative approach.
+Kado is a powerful and flexible tool designed to streamline the management of infrastructure configurations using beads through a modular and declarative approach.
 Whether you're managing virtual machines, Kubernetes clusters, or other infrastructure components, Kado provides a cohesive framework to integrate and automate your Infrastructure as Code (IaC) processes using Terraform, Ansible, and Open Policy Agent (OPA).

 ## Problems Kado Solves